yan-elena/agent-explanation/README.md

 # Narrative Generator Component

 This repository contains a prototype implementation of the **Narrative Generator** for our research project _A Multi-Level Explainability Framework for BDI Multi Agent Systems_.
-You access directly the deployed web application **[here](https://yan-elena.github.io/agent-explanation/)** without installing anything.
+You can access directly the deployed web application **[here](https://yan-elena.github.io/agent-explanation/)** without installing anything.

 ## A Multi-Level Explainability Framework for Engineering and Understanding BDI Agent Systems